 2005 • 2006 • 2007 • 2008 • 2009 • 2010 • 2011

-In a nutshell: This article is an overview of your Dakota's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your Dakota's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your pickup.

 Overview of the Dodge Dakota